jklmnn/gpr-rust/README.md

 required.
 You can download Alire [here](https://alire.ada.dev/).
 The build script will automatically download the required dependencies.
 The toolchain and dependencies used to build this crate are only available for the crates build process.
-For any Ada projects that are being built with this crate an appropirate toolchain needs to be provided.
+For any Ada projects that are being built with this crate an appropriate toolchain needs to be provided.

 Addionally the following native C libraries are required: